Logiqx/gps-details/docs/articles/8-noise/original.md

 #### Noise vs Outliers

-The data so far was chosen to simply illustrate how noise is always present in GPS data.
-The noise is not necessarily random and in many instances the fluctuations will be due to genuine movements, but it should be clear that individual values are not a measure of board speed.
-The graph below shows the second fastest run of this specific rider during speed week but this time including clearly outliers; appearing roughly 22 seconds into the run.
+The previous example was chosen to illustrate the noise present in typical GPS data.
+Such noise is not necessarily random and in many instances the fluctuations will be due to genuine movements, but it should be clear that individual values are not a measure of genuine speed.
+The graph below shows the second fastest run for the same rider but this time the data includes clear outliers; appearing roughly 22 seconds into the run.

-It's impossible to know for sure, but these outliers could easily have been due to sudden arm movements whilst maintaining control of the wing.
+It's impossible to know for sure, but these outliers seem likely to have been due to sudden arm movements whilst maintaining control of the wing.
 The rider definitely wasn't yoyo-ing between 30 knots and 32 knots at 0.2 second intervals.
-Such a change in speed is implausible, so sudden arm movements are the most likely explanation.
-The noisy data reports a max speed of 32.37 knots but that's clearly just an outlier.
+Such jerky changes are highly implausible, but sudden arm movements are a plausible explanation.
+The raw data reports a max speed of 32.37 knots but that's clearly just an outlier and not relevant.

 ![wing-2](img/3b-wing.png)